 Previewing DDL

-The generated SQL DDL isn’t displayed when running migrate
+The generated SQL DDL isn’t displayed when running migrate by default.

-However, unlike Rails, Django provides a mechanism to preview it.
+Unlike Rails, Django provides a mechanism to preview it.

-To do that, run the sqlmigrate
+To do that run the sqlmigrate command instead of migrate.

 For example, to print the 0001 migration DDL: